 Yes.
 The minimum amount you may make a payment for is $0.01 and the maximum amount can be up to $99,999.00

-The scheduled date is the day you would like City Bank Online Banking to start the process of sending your money to the payee.
+The scheduled date is the day you would like First State Bank of DeQueen Online Banking to start the process of sending your money to the payee.

 How far in advance can I schedule payments?

 You may schedule payments up to 90 days in advance of the first due date.
 Recurring payments can have an end date of any year in the future.